irybakov/irybakov.github.io/README.md

 ### My Engineering Philosophy:

-At the heart of my work is a passion for collaboration and innovation.
  I am committed to fostering strong relationships with stakeholders, aligning technical implementations with strategic goals, and facilitating open discussions that drive clarity and collective success.
 My engineering philosophy is anchored in:

 **Reliability and Scalability:** Prioritizing designs that grow with the needs of the system and ensuring high availability, even during peak usage.